jkomoros/prompt-garden/README.md

 Required parameters:
 - `store` - (optional) The ID of the store to store in.
 If omitted, will use environment.store.
 By convention you should name a store like `komoroske.com:name`, to avoid collisions.
 - `key` - The key to retrieve.
+- `else` - If the key does not exist, execute this sub-expression and return its value instead.

 Environment:
 - `store` - The default store ID to use if one is not provided.